Inferring the Thermal History of the Intergalactic Medium from the Properties of the Hydrogen and Helium Lyman-alpha Forest: Methodology

 To find the photoionization and photoheating rates that best reproduce the properties of the IGM encoded in the flux power spectrum of the \Lya\ forest $P(k)$ and the helium effective optical depth \taueffHe, we apply an MCMC sampler to compare the simulated $P(k)$ and \taueffHe to the observational measurements over the redshift and frequency range where data are available.
 The likelihood function for the model given by the parameters $\theta= \{ \beta_{\mathrm{H}}, \,\Delta z_{\mathrm{H}}, \, \beta_{\mathrm{He}}, \,\Delta z_{\mathrm{He}} \} $ is evaluated as:

-Here, $P(z,k|\theta)$ and $\tau(z|\theta)$ refer to the power spectrum and helium effective optical depth measured from our simulations for a given photoionization and photoheating model represented by the vector $\theta$.
-Analogously, $P_{\mathrm{obs}}(z,k)$ and $\sigma_P(z,k)$ and $ \tau_{\mathrm{obs}}(z)$ and $\sigma_\tau(z)$ correspond to the observational measurements of the power spectrum and its total (observational plus systematic) uncertainty and of the helium effective opacity and its total uncertainty, respectively.
+where the first term compares the \HeII\ effective optical depth measured from our simulations $\tau(z|\theta)$ for a given photoionization and photoheating model represented by the vector $\theta$ to the observational measurement $ \tau_{\mathrm{obs}}(z)$ from \cite{Worseck+2019} with total (observational + systematic) uncertainty $\sigma_\tau(z)$.
+The second term compares the \Lya\ power spectrum, with $\mathbf{\Delta}$ denoting the difference vector between the observations and the model $\mathbf{\Delta} = P_{\mathrm{obs}}(z,k) - P(z,k|\theta)$.
+Here, $\mathbf{C }$ corresponds to the covariance matrix of size $N \times N$ associated with the observational determination, where $N$ is the number of points of each measurement.
 To compute $P(z,k|\theta)$ and $\tau(z|\theta)$ for arbitrary values of the parameters $\theta$ not directly simulated by our grid, we perform a four-dimensional linear interpolation of the sixteen neighboring simulations in parameter space.

+As described in \S\ref{sec:observational_data}, we employ the datasets from \cite{Chabanier+2019} ($2.2 \leq z \leq 4.6$), \cite{Irsic+2017a} ($3.0 \leq z \leq 4.2$), and \cite{boera2019a} ($4.2 \leq z \leq 5.0$) for the observational measurements of the power spectrum used in our analysis.
+While there is some overlap in the measurements from the datasets, in general their determinations are consistent with each other.
+For this reason we include all the data points from each dataset for the likelihood calculation.
+The only significant discrepancy is at $z=4.6$ where $P(k)$ from \cite{Chabanier+2019} is lower to the determination from \cite{boera2019a}.
+We repeated our the analysis excluding the $z=4.6$ measurement from \cite{Chabanier+2019} and obtained similar posterior distributions.
+We conclude that this difference does not impact our result.

+The contribution from each redshift bin to the total log likelihood $\ln \mathcal{L}$ (Eq. \ref{eq:mcmc_likelihood}) from $P(k)$ and \taueffHe in our analysis is presented in Table \ref{tab:likelihood}.
+The quantity $\Delta \ln{\mathcal{L}}$ is evaluated as the first and second terms of Eq. \ref{eq:mcmc_likelihood} for \taueffHe and $P(k)$, respectively, for each redshift bin.
+The power spectrum mostly strongly influences the log likelihood, with data from redshifts $z=2.4$ and $z=4.2$ inducing the largest fractional changes in the likelihood.

+The covariance matrices of $P(k)$ are taken from the published observations.
+We note that \cite{Irsic+2017a} provides the complete covariance of $P(k)$ across the seven redshift bins of their measurement.
+For this dataset we employ the reported full covariance and the residual vector $\mathbf{\Delta}$ consists of the $P(k)$ difference from the model and observation concatenated over the seven redshift bins.

+While our likelihood analysis uses the reported covariance matrices from the observations, in Appendix \ref{sec:covariance_matrices} we present the covariance of $P(k)$ measured from a subset of our simulations to quantify the differences induced by variation of our four model parameters.
+We show that the structure of the covariance is mantained across our simulations and we measure relatively small variations between the different models.